strugglingllama/strugglingllama/README.md

 - 👋 Hi, I’m a @strugglingllama
-- 👀 I’m interested in Machine learning algorightms and programming in general
+- 👀 I’m interested in Machine learning algorithms and programming in general
 - 🌱 I’m currently learning Python and want to get better